 Get the most out of your current job.
 If you’re struggling with a tumultuous work environment or a frustrating colleague, RC’s career services department can help you through it.
-We’ve been helping Recursers solve work problems for over seven years.
+We’ve been helping Recursers solve work problems for over eight years.

 Mock interviews.
 When you’re ready to look for a new job, you can sign up for mock interviews.
 RC alumni with interviewing experience volunteer their time to give you practice interviews and feedback in a friendly, low stress setting.

 A space without distractions.
 RC is set up to make it easy for you to tune out the world and focus on programming.
 There’s plenty of quiet space, and conversations about politics, racism, and sexism, are kept outside of RC and are opt-in only.